KevinKra/My_notes/DS_ALGs/Foundation/README.md

 #### Big Theta

 - Big Theta means both Big-O and Big Omega.
 In practice that means a solution is Big Theta if it's within the bounds of both Omega and Big-O.

+## Cases

+#### Best Case, Worst Case, Expected Case

+- Cases are used to determine the potential issues that a given algorithmic solution may encounter.
+For instance, a quick-sort solution has the potential to randomly start at the largest element in an array (not optimal) leading to a less than ideal time complexity.
+However, it may always randomly start sorting from an ideal position within the array.
+Those concepts reflect the best and worst cases respectively, the expected case is the acknowledgement that the execution can go either way and those deviations are taken into account.

+#### Which case should you consider?

+- The best case solution is rarely ever considered, rather the worst case and expected case are typically the same for the vast majority of solutions.
+Therefor, when considering an algorithm take into account the worst case (expected case.)

+#### What is the relationship between Big-variants and the cases?

+- There is not particular relationship.
+The cases describe the big-O (big theta) time for particular inputs or scenarios.
+Big-variants describe the upper, lower, and tight bounds for the runtime. **Cases = inputs and scenarios, Variants = the bounds**.

 ## Time Complexities